-13. Other Parking Reductions
+11. Other Parking Reductions

 A reduction in the calculated parking requirement may be allowed as deemed appropriate by the Planning Board for the provision of features which reduce automobile dependence for the development.
-These features may include the provision of on-site dedicated parking space(s) to car-share vehicles, such as Zipcar, the provision of protected bicycle storage dedicated to building tenants, or the provision of monthly transit passes for tenants who do not drive.
+These features may include the provision of on-site dedicated parking space(s) to car-share vehicles, such as Zipcar...
 The provisions shall be appropriately scaled to the scale of the development and the requested reduction in parking.